NethermindEth/warp/readme.md

 Warp brings Solidity to Starknet, making it possible to transpile Ethereum smart contracts to Starknet Cairo Contracts.

+:warning: **Note**: Cairo 1 is not fully supported yet.
+For more details see [supported features](https://github.com/NethermindEth/warp#supported-features).

 :warning: **Note**: Cairo 0 implementation of warp can be found at this [tag](https://github.com/NethermindEth/warp/tree/cairo-0).

 ## Quickstart